 The barrier attenuation for automobiles, medium trucks, and motorcyles is found on Illustration 4-9.
-At a barrier-to-source distance of 150 feet, and a barrier height of 15 feet, the attenuation is about 16 dB for an observer 5 feet above ground.
+At a barrier-to-source distance of 150 feet, and a barrier height of 15 feet, the attenuation is about 16 dB.

 The barrier attenuation for heavy trucks is found on Illustration 4-10.
 At 150 feet from the barrier, for an observer 5 feet above the ground the barrier attenuation is approximately 12 dB.
 Note that if a three story building is planned at the observation point, then the attenuation for the third story (at about 25 feet above ground) would be only 9 dB for heavy trucks, and 14 dB for other vehicles.